Anubhapatki/FileRepository/README.md

 2. Import the data into a PostgreSQL/MySQL/MongoDB databases.
 The result should be one table or collection to store this information.

-    Store the details in Django Model FileRepository table.
+A.   Store the details in Django Model FileRepository table.
 The above management command does both read and storing in the         model.

 3. Monitor the directory to see if there are new files or changes in existing ones.
 (You can use cronjobs, infinite loops with parallel threads or any other solution that you consider)

-    Used watchdog(https://pythonhosted.org/watchdog/) Python library to monitor various filesystem events.
-The management command watchdog_dir_monitoring polls the desired library every second and looks for any events and updates the Filerepository table accrodingly.
+A.   Used watchdog(https://pythonhosted.org/watchdog/) Python library to monitor various filesystem events.
+The management
+    command watchdog_dir_monitoring polls the desired library every second and looks for any events and updates the Filerepository table accrodingly.